dojo/docs/dojo/declare.rst

 * Optional name of the method to call.
 Generally it should be specified when calling ``this.inherited()`` from an un-annotated method, otherwise it will be deduced from the method itself.
 * ``arguments`` - literally ``arguments`` pseudo-variable, which is used for introspection.
 * Optional array of arguments, which will be used to call a superclass method.
 If it is not specified ``arguments`` are used.
-If this argument is a literal constant ``true``, then the found super method is not executed but returned as a value (see :ref:`getInherited()`).
+If this argument is a literal constant ``true``, then the found super method is not executed but returned as a value (see `getInherited()`_).

 It returns whatever value was returned by a superclass method that was called.
-If it turned out that there is no superclass method to call, ``inherited()`` doesn't do anything and returns ``undefined``.
+If it turned out that there is no superclass method to call, `inherited()`_ doesn't do anything and returns ``undefined``.

 Examples: